 The ST segment changes represent the low frequency changes in the ECG.
-In the CARESCAPE modular monitors, Solar or Dash monitors the filter setting choices are diagnostic, monitoring, moderate or maximum filter.
-ST calculations are not affected by the filter settings in CARESCAPE monitors, but only the waveforms on the monitor screen or on a printed strip may be affected.
+The filter setting choices are diagnostic, monitoring, moderate or maximum filter.
+ST calculations are not affected by the filter settings, but only the waveforms on the monitor screen or on a printed strip may be affected.